AlexandraGombitova/AlexandraGombitova/README.md

 I am an IT Consultant and an incoming student at **Edinburgh Napier University** (starting this September).
 My background as a professional tennis player has taught me how to handle high-stress situations, make difficult decisions, and be highly independent—skills I now apply to solving tech challenges.
 Currently, I focus on web development, Python backend, and I am also passionate about networking and cybersecurity.

 ### 👩‍💻 What I do & What I'm working on
-- 🎓 **Education:** Thrilled to be starting my studies at Edinburgh Napier University in September following an unconditional offer!
+- 🎓 **Education:** Thrilled to be starting my studies at Edinburgh Napier University in September!
 - 🌐 **Web Development:** I designed and developed the corporate website [www.egovan.sk](https://www.egovan.sk) completely from scratch.
 - 🛡️ **IT & Cybersecurity:** As part of my professional experience, I participate in cybersecurity audits and manage company hardware and software.
 - 🌱 **Currently learning:** Connecting backend architectures (Python/FastAPI) with dynamic frontends (JavaScript) and database management (SQL).